konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingUI.md

 1. Click on the output to download the generated artifacts as a zip file (here `workspace-1-project-1-output-bcad1e64-23d0-4ea1-ad47-9d060e870b4f.zip`), extract it, and browse them.
 The applications can now be deployed to Kubernetes using these generated artifacts.

-Now we can build and push the container images and deploy to Kubernetes using the output we downloaded.
+1. Build and push the container images and deploy to Kubernetes using the downloaded output.
 The steps for doing that are same as the CLI tutorial.

 ## Conclusion

-We have seen how easy it is to to do a transformation using the UI.
+This tutorial shows how easy it is to performa a transformation using the UI.
 The UI can be hosted on a common server and used by different teams using different workspaces and also has authentication and authorization capabilities to restrict access to particular workspaces.